Gale-force winds, rain and snow lash much of northeastern US

 In Connecticut, the fast-moving storm knocked out power to more than 32,000 households, utilities said.

-Nearly 13,000 homes and businesses had lost power as of midafternoon in Massachusetts, mostly on Cape Cod, the Massachusetts Emergency Management Agency said in a statement.
+More than 43,000 homes and businesses had lost power as of midafternoon in Massachusetts, mostly on Cape Cod, the Massachusetts Emergency Management Agency said in a statement.

+The state transportation agency said a portion of the eastbound Massachusetts Turnpike was shut down late Monday after a tractor-trailer rig jacknifed, spilling a large amount of fuel on the highway.
+State police lowered the speed limit elsewhere on Interstate 90 after a number of crashes blamed on poor road conditions.

+In Warren, Rhode Island, heavy winds uprooted a large Burger King sign and sent it crashing to the ground.
+No injuries were reported.